about the town project

 About some of the characters

-Alice Adler, born in Berlin, 1972.
+Alice Adler, born in Berlin, 1972, head of the Easy Town Foundation.
 Alice studied business and some economics in Berlin and Bristol.
 Before the project, she worked as a freelancer in photography and web design.
 First impression: sportive casual, unruly short dark hair

 Tom Holbon, born in New York, 1953, American businessman, programmer, the richest man on the planet, philanthropist, married to Fran Holbon.
 He heads the project’s Business Team.
 Fran heads the project’s Research Team.
 First impression: business casual, greying

 Jack Harris, born in London, 1972, famous actor.
 He works internationally, mostly lives in London and has three children (18, 16, 8) with his ex-wife.
 He joined the Arts Team in the first week of the project and splits his time between his movie work and the project.
 First impressions: ‘Bloody hell, I’ve seen this guy on screen.’
 ‘Blimey, he’s hot.’

 for the first time

 ‘If this project goes ahead, experts of many professions will be needed.
 But the project also needs people who aren’t academics.
 Playfulness and ease are as important as expert knowledge to make this project work.’